Icinga/icingadb/doc/02-Installation.md.d/For-Container.md

-# Installing Icinga DB from
+# Installing Icinga DB in Containers

-This image integrates [Icinga DB] into your [Docker] environment.
+This image integrates [Icinga DB] into your containerized environment.

 ## Usage